Yehia-Nour/Bank-System/README.md

-# Bank-System
+# C++ OOP Project

-This is a C++ project built using Object-Oriented Programming (OOP) principles.
-It features a modular architecture for scalability and maintainability, with a clean code structure.
-The project includes a login screen as part of the application.
-The codebase is organized into separate files for clarity and efficiency.
+## About
+This project is built with **C++** using **Object-Oriented Programming (OOP)** principles.
+It is designed to be scalable and maintainable with a well-structured architecture.
+Key features include:
+- Organized into modular files for clean code.
+- Includes a login screen for user authentication.
+- Scalable architecture for adding new features.

+## Features
+- **OOP Principles**: Encapsulation, inheritance, polymorphism, and abstraction.
+- **Scalability**: Easily extendable to add new features.
+- **Clean Code**: Organized structure with separated files for better readability and maintenance.